KnicKnic/go-powershell/readme.md

 - [X] more examples / tests
 - [ ] example / helper classes around exception
 - [ ] a doc overview
+- [ ] support for default loggers, like glog or log (in seperate package)

 # Usage
 ```go